Skip to content

 To see a breakdown of your customer's online payments, run the Transaction details report (Reporting menu > Reports > Online invoice payments tab).

-The amount you receive will be different to the invoice amount because of the fees and charges.
+The amount you receive might be different to the invoice amount because of the fees and charges.

-If you need more details about your online invoice payments, see Online invoice payment reports.
+If you need more details about your online payments, see Online payment reports.